jeremiahcaleb/simple-counter-app/README.md

 # Simple Counter App

 This is a simple web application that demonstrates a basic counter functionality.
 The app is built using HTML, CSS, and JavaScript.
-It features a counter with increment and decrement buttons.
+It features a counter with increment and decrement buttons, along with additional features like a reset button and keyboard shortcuts.

 ## Usage